Vaibhav-nn/picTranslate/README.md

-# pickLang
+# picTranslate
 Sometimes we need to translate the text written on the images while keeping the background same.
-This is generally the case when we are dealing with a foreign language based powerpoint presentation or any image with foreign context. pickLang is an AI based web app to translate the text on your image from one language to other while keeping the background of the image same as original.
+This is generally the case when we are dealing with a foreign language based powerpoint presentation or any image with foreign context. picTranslate is an AI based web app to translate the text on your image from one language to other while keeping the background of the image same as original.
 Most of the available apps show the translated text of the image in a separate window which degrades the experience and understanding of the user.
 In this app, the translated text is shown right on the original picture thus maintaining the originality of the scene.

 # Technical stuff of the project